 At the 2009 WWDC keynote, the iPhone 3GS — the start of the S series — continued the iPhone’s march toward accessibility while helping grow the phone’s feature set.
 Launching at $199, the 3GS introduced video capturing and sharing capabilities, as well as voice control features.
 Apple’s third iPhone more than doubled the speed of loading games and websites, launching the messaging app and viewing attachments.

 Steve Jobs kicked off 2010 with a January press conference unveiling the long-rumored “Apple tablet” to the world.
 While the iPad wasn’t the first tablet to hit stores, it was the first designed mainly for a touch interface, and the first that really resonated with the market — Apple sold 300,000 iPads on the device’s first day.
-The sleek tablet, which would eventually share the iOS operating system with the iPhone, was named the 25th most influential gadget of all time by TIME Magazine in 2016 (the iPhone was No. 1 on the list).
+The sleek tablet, which would eventually share the iOS operating system with the iPhone, was named the 25th most influential gadget of all time by Time magazine in 2016 — the iPhone was No. 1 on the list.

-Despite this historic launch, 2010’s WWDC keynote is mostly remembered as the event at which an Apple software engineer left an iPhone 4 at a Redwood City, Calif. bar.
+Despite this historic launch, 2010’s WWDC keynote is mostly remembered as the event at which an Apple software engineer left an iPhone 4 at a Redwood City, California, bar.
 Tech site Gizmodo eventually purchased the device for a rumored $5,000.

-Spoilers or no, the iPhone 4’s official reveal continued to refine the phone we know today.
+Spoilers or no, the iPhone 4’s official reveal continued to refine the phone you know today.
 Compared to the 3GS’ 480 x 320 pixel resolution, this iteration boasted a 960 x 640 “Retina” display.
 The thinnest smartphone to date, it also introduced FaceTime, which helped mobile video calling break into the mainstream.

 2012: Facebook Integration